-- 86. Case A sensitivity analysis demonstrates that capital investment increases by three years over a reasonable range of the market rate of return assumptions. - 87.
+- 86. Case A sensitivity analysis demonstrates that the time required to achieve amortization of capital investment remained unchanged over a reasonable range of assumptions in the market rate of return. - 87.
 In Sensitivity Case A, the Base Case market rate of return of 8% was replaced with a rate of return of 12%.
-This alternative assumption was selected as the highest cost of equity
+This alternative assumption was selected as the highest cost of equity for oil and gas companies reported since 1998 and is the upper limit of a reasonable range of market rates of return.

-- for oil and gas companies reported since 1998 and is the upper limit of a reasonable range of market rates of return.
-42 - 88.
-The results of the Sensitivity Case A income analysis are summarized in Exhibit F. The IRR test for amortization was achieved in 1968 when the cumulative IRR exceeded the 12% rate of return.
-The NPV test for amortization was also achieved in 1968 when the cumulative net present value exceeded zero.
-Even with a higher market return on capital, the capital investment in wells and lease facilities at the Site was amortized by 1968.
+88. The results of the Sensitivity Case A income analysis are summarized in Exhibit F. The IRR test for amortization was achieved in 1940 when the cumulative IRR exceeded the 12% rate of return.
+The NPV test for amortization was also achieved in 1940 when the cumulative net present value exceeded zero.
+Even with a higher market return on capital, the capital investment in the well and lease facilities at the Site was amortized by 1940.